Customizing annotation permissions

 Now an annotation will only be editable when its forUserRoles array contains the role of the currentUser.

-These permissions work for Server-Backed mode.
-All the methods explained in the client-side permissions section are also applicable here, but if you are using Server-Backed mode, you can set these permissions in the JWT, which is more secure and scalable.
+These permissions work for Web SDK with Document Engine.
+All the methods explained in the client-side permissions section are also applicable here, but if you’re using Document Engine, set these permissions in the JWT, which is more secure and scalable.
 The permissions set via JWT can’t be overridden on the client side.

 If you omit the write permission from the JWT, the document won’t be editable: